adisakshya/ewyl/README.md

 # CloudSEK EWYL

-This repository cintain my solution to the CloudSEK Earn While You Learn (EWYL) Program
+This repository contain my solution to challenge 1 of CloudSEK Earn While You Learn (EWYL) Program

 ## Directory Structure